 Freebase Cocaine Withdrawal

-Withdrawal symptoms from freebasing cocaine are similar to any other form of cocaine overdose.
-The main difference is the psychological withdrawal can be more intense due to the intensity of freebasing.
+Withdrawal symptoms from freebasing cocaine are similar to any other form of a cocaine overdose.
+The main difference is that psychological withdrawal can be more intense due to the intensity of freebasing.
 Some of the more common withdrawal symptoms associated with freebasing cocaine are:

-Due to the fact that freebasing cocaine is ingesting a very pure form of cocaine, there is a higher risk that a person may overdose from use.
+Because freebasing cocaine is ingesting a very pure form of cocaine, a person may have a higher risk of overdose.
 If a person is freebasing cocaine and begins displaying any of the following symptoms, contact emergency medical personnel immediately:

-A person exhibiting these signs are at a high risk for stroke, seizure, and death.
-Mixing freebase cocaine with any other drugs or alcohol places a person at an even higher risk for overdose.
+A person exhibiting these signs is at high risk for stroke, seizure, and death.
+Mixing freebase cocaine with other drugs or alcohol places a person at an even higher risk for overdose.
 There are several treatment options for a person who struggles with an addiction to freebasing cocaine.
-Contact our staff today to allow us to locate a facility near you.